tetratelabs/istio-0to60/docs/the-app.md

     The console output should show the start of an HTML page listing customers in an HTML table.

+The application is now deployed and functioning.

 ## Next

 In the next lab, we expose the `web-frontend` using an Istio Ingress Gateway.
-Alternatively, you have the option of exploring the future Kubernetes API Gateway version of the Ingress lab.

 This will allow us to access this application on the web.

+Alternatively, you have the option of exploring the future [Kubernetes API Gateway](https://gateway-api.sigs.k8s.io/){target=_blank} version of the Ingress lab.